A HISTORY OF OUR PARISH & ITS CHURCH

 1946: Our Parish serves two other Mass centres

-2000 and after: Into the new millennium
+2000 and after: I - into the new millennium

 Above the Sacristry door is a panel depicting Our Lady and st Peter; a picture of this panel may be seen above in the section "1922 - 1923: The church is built".
 This panel was created in 2000 by the Sussex artist, Mary Cox, as a memorial to the late Bobs Lee.
 Requiescat in pace.